bugzmanov/nes_ebook/src/chapter_7.md

 Two joypads are mapped to **0x4016** and **0x4017** CPU address space, respectively.
 The same register can be used for both reading and writing.
 Reading from a controller reports the state of a button (1 - pressed, 0 - released).
-The controller reports state of one button at a time.
+The controller reports a state of one button at a time.
 To get the state of all buttons, the CPU has to read the controller register 8 times.

 The order of reported Buttons is as follows: